Ordinary watercourses - applying for consent for works

 We, as lead local flood authority, took on the ordinary watercourse consenting role from the Environment Agency on 6 April 2012, when the next phase of the Flood and Water Management Act 2010 was implemented.

-You can check the classification of the watercourse your work will affect on our Drainage and Flooding Interactive Map.
+You can check the classification of the watercourse your work will effect on our Drainage and Flooding Interactive Map.